WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 ### Using core-data instead vs calling the API directly

-Let’s take a pause for a moment to consider an alternative approach.
+Let’s take a pause for a moment to consider the downsides of an alternative approach we could have taken - working with the API directly.
 Imagine we sent the API requests directly:

 ```js
 function MyFirstApp() {